tarekalmanabri/vue-todos/README.md

 *vue-todos* is an app i worked on at the beginning of my internship at HelloPrint (April - 2021) to learn Vue.js.

-It allows you to add todos, set preority, assign it to someone(still no dynamic at the moment)
+It allows you to add todos, set preority, assign it to someone.

 ![Dark mood](https://user-images.githubusercontent.com/61993467/125948723-4a53105a-6659-4966-9ea9-74762a86db4e.png)